laasya-tankasala/DesignPatterns/src/main/java/structural/decorator/README.md

    - concrete class, **implementation of the decorator** with added **specific behaviours**.

-Relations:
+Relations: <br>
-Decorator is-a and has-a Base Component.
+Decorator is-a and has-a Base Component. <br>
-ConcreteComponent is-a Base Component.
+ConcreteComponent is-a Base Component. <br>
-ConcreteDecorator is-a Base Component.
+ConcreteDecorator is-a Base Component. <br>

 Implementations:
 Decorator package has only the template implemented, look into pizza package for a meaningful and comprehensible implementation.